schluchtenscheisser/spot-altcoin-scanner/docs/canonical/open_questions.md

 **Why this matters**

-Without an authoritative formula, independent implementations may invent incompatible meanings for the same field, causing divergence in Tier-1 axis computation, diagnostics, later runner/state interpretation, and backtest comparability.
+Without an authoritative formula, independent implementations may invent incompatible meanings for the same field, causing divergence in Tier-1 axis computation, diagnostics, runner/state interpretation, and backtest comparability.

 **Current consequence**

 `expansion_progress_structural` treats this sub-input as absent.
-The related subscore remains unavailable; the axis continues to rely on canonical weight-dropout / re-normalization with `expansion_progress_structural_reduced_resolution = true`.
+The related subscore remains unavailable; the axis continues to rely on canonical weight-dropout / re-normalization.

 **Still to decide**